avanishbatkulia/News-Classification-using-Zero-Shot-Models/README.md

 ## Overview

 This project demonstrates the use of zero-shot classification models to categorize news articles into predefined categories.
+Project still in progress, updating the codes every week (friday).

 ### Supported Models
 - **BART** (`facebook/bart-large-mnli`)